-In these pages we offer you animations of three key sections of the novel, in English with a selection of translations and back-translations.
-There is the ‘red-room’ episode from chapter 2, with translations into French, Danish and Russian; and (coming soon) the scene from chapter 25 where Bertha Rochester appears in Jane’s bedroom and tears her wedding veil, with Arabic, Polish and Greek; and the scene from chapter 35 where Jane hears Rochester’s voice calling over the hills, with Persian, Estonian and German.
+In these pages we offer you animations of two key scenes of the novel, in English with a selection of translations and back-translations.
+There is the ‘red-room’ episode from chapter 2, with translations into French, Danish and Russian; and (coming soon) the scene from chapter 25 where Bertha Rochester appears in Jane’s bedroom and tears her wedding veil, with Arabic, Estonian, Polish, Spanish and Greek.

 Our aim in creating these visualisations is twofold: to make them interesting, and to make them readable.
 We could have decided to put all of each translation alongside the English of these scenes, but that would have created a text that was impossible for you to read, and pointless.
 There would simply be too much information to be take in; and even if it could be taken in we wouldn’t be distinguishing between the interesting and less interesting moments: we wouldn’t be guiding you to see what seems to us important about the phenomenon we are exploring.

-So, for each scene, you will see the English text running along the middle of the page, with clusters of translations and back-translations appearing at interesting moments.
-The whole creation will scroll from left to right so as to offer (we hope) a dynamic reading experience.
+So, for each scene, you will see the English text at the centre of the page, with clusters of translations and back-translations appearing at interesting moments, so as to offer (we hope) a dynamic reading experience.
 The aim is that when the translations appear they will be succinct enough to be graspable, and select enough to be interesting.
 We hope to offer you a taste of the sort of thing that changes as the text morphs between languages, a sample of the novel’s translingual life.

 How, though, have we selected the moments to offer in translation and back-translation?
 What counts for us as ‘interesting’?